openxc/rearview-camera/README.md

 When the gear position changes to `reverse`, the RearviewCamera app will launch a video display from the camera.
-The display includes guide lines indicating relative distance from objects in the video and steering wheel guide lines.
+The display includes guide lines indicating relative distance from objects in the video and guide lines indicating path of travel based on steering wheel angle.
 Note that the video feed is mirrored to mimic the view in the rear view mirror.

+**Animated Guide Lines:**

 The guide lines animate in response to changes in the steering wheel angle.
 They illustrate a rough estimate of the path of the vehicle if you continue to move